ubi-agni/sr-contrib/sr_moveit_hand_config/README.md

 ## Usage

 By default the demo.launch loads a shadowhand_motor urdf on the parameter server and starts the demo.
-However, the planning_context or move_group do not load the robot_description by default and except robot_description to be on the param server, but load_robot_description arg can enforce the urdf loading.
+However, the planning_context or move_group do not load the robot_description by default and expect robot_description to be on the param server, but _load_robot_description_ arg can enforce the urdf loading.
 This loaded robot_description should contain one of the possible hand.